Jamie Anderson (snowboarder): 2017–2018

 Anderson won her second Olympic gold medal at the 2018 Olympics in PyeongChang, South Korea.
 She also won a silver in the big air event.
 This was the second time slopestyle had been offered in the Olympics, so Anderson has won both gold medals in slopestyle in Olympic history, making her the first female snowboarder to win more than one Olympic gold medal.

 2019–2020

 Anderson won a bronze medal in the big air event at the 2019 Winter X Games Aspen.
-She also participated the 2019 FIS Snowboard World Championships where she won a bronze medal and denounced the FIS President Gian-Franco Kasper in response to an article from Deadspin, where Kasper "denied the existence of climate change and spoke disparagingly about immigrants and lauded the ease of working with dictators to organize Olympic Games."
+She also participated the 2019 FIS Snowboard World Championships where she won a bronze medal and criticized the FIS President Gian-Franco Kasper in response to an article based on a report in Deadspin, which quoted Kasper as denying climate change, making controversial remarks about immigration and working with dictators to organize Olympic Games.
 Her winnings in that event were donated to Protect Our Winters, and she urged her fellow competitors to do the same thing on her Instagram post.
 In 2020, she won a gold medal in the slopestyle event at the 2020 Burton US Open and at the 2020 Winter X Games Aspen, where she became the most-medaled female competitor in the history of X Games.